OwenMastropietro/Topological-Sorting/README.md

 ## Directed Acyclic Graph
 ![DAG](images/DAG.png)
-- A Directed Acyclic Graph, a DAG, is a directed graph which contains no cycles such that no edge connecting two vertices can create a closed loop.
+- A **Directed Acyclic Graph, a DAG**, is a directed graph which contains no cycles such that no edge connecting two vertices can create a closed loop.
 ### *Representation:*
   - We can represent a DAG as follows:
-    - a) Visually Pleasing
+    - a) Visual / Theoretical
     - b) Adjacency List
     - c) Adjacency Matrix